Your journey to be a part of Singapore begins here with our highly customised case management

 Benefits Of A Singapore Permanent Resident Status

-Obtaining Singapore PR status allows one to enjoy the many benefits and rights of a Singapore citizen.
+Obtaining Singapore PR status allows one to enjoy Singapore citizens' many benefits and rights.

 Singapore Citizenship

-Being a PR is the only path to obtain a Singapore passport (apart from being born to a Singapore Citizen parent).
-One will be eligible to apply for Citizenship upon being a PR for at least 2 years.
-Similar to the Singapore PR application, there are schemes available for a PR to apply for Citizenship to the ICA.
+Being a PR is the only path to obtaining a Singapore passport (apart from being born to a Singapore Citizen parent).
+One will be eligible to apply for Citizenship upon being a PR for at least two years.
+Unlike the Singapore PR application, preparing for a Singapore citizenship application is more rigorous, with a longer list of documents required.

 Flexibility of Singapore Visa

-PRs get to enjoy the right to live in Singapore for the next 5 years and is allowed to leave and enter the country freely, without having to apply for separate Singapore visas or provide multiple travel documents to travel or to work.
+PRs enjoy the right to live in Singapore and are allowed the freedom to leave and enter the country without visa restrictions or having to provide multiple travel documents to travel or work.

-A student PR child will be high on the priority list, just after the citizens in the entry for government schools
+Your permanent resident child who is a student will be placed high on the priority list, just after the citizens in the entry for government schools (Preschool, Primary, Secondary, Junior Colleges or Polytechnics).

-Being a Singapore PR also entails an individual better career opportunities.
-It enables one to change jobs freely without having to worry about re-applying for a work permit.
-Personalized Employment Pass (PEP) / Employment Pass (EP) / S Pass holders must apply for a new work pass with the MOM if they wish to change jobs, which involves risks such as having the new work pass application rejected or delayed, making one lose the job opportunity or worse, having to leave Singapore if a new work pass is not approved in time.
+Holding a Singapore Permanent Residence status also entails better career stability.
+It enables one to change jobs freely without having to worry if their Singapore-based employers will be renewing their work pass or having the need to re-apply whenever they wish to change jobs.
+Foreign professionals risk having their work pass application rejected or delayed, making them lose the job opportunity or, worse, having to leave Singapore if a new work pass is not approved in time.

 Government Pension